purcell/emacs.d/README.md

 If you plan to customize things more extensively, you should probably just fork the repo and hack away at the config to make it your own!
+Remember to regularly merge in changes from this repo, so that your config remains compatible with the latest package and Emacs versions.

+*Please note that I cannot provide support for customised versions of this configuration.*

 ## Similar configs